bbrister/SIFT3D/doc/INSTALL_WINDOWS.md

 4. Install [LAPACK for Windows](http://icl.cs.utk.edu/lapack-for-windows/lapack/index.html#libraries).
 	1. Download the binaries for MinGW and your verison of Windows (lapack.dll, blas.dll)
 	2. Move lapack.dll and blas.dll to the TDM-GCC/bin directory

 5. Install [zlib](http://zlib.net/).
 	1. Download and extract the most recent version
-	2. Use the CMake GUI to generate MinGW Makes
+	2. Use the CMake GUI to generate MinGW Makefiles
 		1. Set the source folder to the location of zlib
 		2. Generate -> MinGW Makefiles
 	3. Compile and install with MinGW